VPR_processing.Rmd

 station names (csv)

-Aid files - Visual Plankton style file output text file, listing file path information for ROI’s of a specific classification group
+Aid files - Visual Plankton style file output text file, listing file path information for ROI’s of a specific classification group.
+The aid file may also include a column specifying the probability score associated with each ROI.

 AidMeas files (AutoID measurements) - Visual Plankton style output text file, listing measurement data for ROI’s of a specific classification group.
 Unit is pixels and columns are ‘Perimeter’, ‘Area’, ‘width1’, ‘width2’, ‘width3’, ‘short_axis_length’, ‘long_axis_length’